brycewray/eleventy_solo/src/posts/2019/06/ahoy-mate.md

 ![Screen capture of the MailMate app](/images/MailMate_screen_cap_1280x720.jpg)

-<p class="lazypicturecaption">MailMate, with its Latin-displaying “distortion mode” engaged for privacy’s sake.</p>
+<p class="text-sm text-center leading-5">MailMate, with its Latin-displaying “distortion mode” engaged for privacy’s sake.</p>

 Although my email needs aren't dramatic---as I've explained before, I don't use my Mac to access work-related email[^vmMail], so it's simply my personal stuff, albeit over twenty years' worth of it, and plenty more rolling in every day---I still was intrigued by several aspects of MailMate.